DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder: Preliminaries

-The computation of the summary statistics $N_k$ and $s_k(x)$ requires the full dataset.
+The computation of the summary statistics $\hat{N}_k$ and $s_k(x)$ requires the full dataset.
 For inference on a large dataset, we use a batch-based approach called memoized online variational Bayes (memoVB) \cite{hughes2013memoized}, which breaks the summary statistics of full data into a sum of the summary statistics of each batch.
 The DPMM has nonparametric nature, which means it can adjust to varying numbers of clusters.
-This property enables the development of heuristics for dynamically adding or removing clusters, which can help avoid local optima when using batch-based variational inference approaches.
+This property enables the development of heuristics for dynamically adding or splitting clusters, preventing local optima in batch-based variational inference.

-MemoVB is an approach that implements birth and merge moves for dynamic cluster adjustment.
+MemoVB is a heuristic approach that implements birth and merge moves for dynamic cluster adjustment.
 To create new clusters, we collect poorly described subsamples $x'$ by a single cluster when passing through each batch and fit a separate DPMM model with $K'$ initial clusters.
 Assuming that the active number of clusters before the birth move is $K$, we can either accept or reject the new cluster proposals by comparing the result of assigning $x'$ to $K + K'$ with that of assigning $x'$ to $K$.
 To complement the birth move, a merge move potentially combines a pair of clusters into one.
-Two clusters are merged if the merge improves the ELBO objective, leaving $K-1$ clusters after the merge ELBO \cite{hughes2013memoized}.
+Two clusters are merged if the merge improves the ELBO objective, leaving $K-1$ clusters.
+For a comprehensive explanation of split and merge moves, please refer to the appendix in Sec. \ref{sec:appendix_birth_merge}.